5 Southwest Credit Card Offers That Could Help You Fly for Free

 Southwest’s route map includes flights all over the continental United States, Central America, and the Caribbean.

-Unlike the other airlines, which charge between $75 and $200 to change your ticket, Southwest allows you to change or cancel your flight for free.
+Unlike the other airlines, which charge ticket change fees between $75 and $200, Southwest allows you to change or cancel your flight for free.
 Since the airline frequently runs fare sales, this means that, if you find a lower price, you can rebook your flight with no penalty.

 Southwest also lets you check two bags for free.